Vartroc/wieder-nix/README.md

 Hello, I'm quite surprised you made it here.
 Well, this repo is just for my personal config.
 License is GPLv3.
+## Goals:
+### Minimalstic mindset:
+- only the stuff that I need
+- no waybar, no fancy flexing command line tools like cmatirx,
+- just the stuff that I need: gaming, socialization (Vesktop, Signal), useful cli tools (tree, bat)
+### Modularization:
+- almost every feature has an easy enable option
+- every enable option is found in configuration.nix --> easily make new configurations without a hassle

 P.S.
 If you find a bug, it’s probably not my fault... unless it is.
 ## File Structure:
+FIXME: add files and descriptions
 ```tree
 .
 ├── flake.lock